 Below is an example of a signature capture application.
-In this example, the aimer is centered over the signature capture area and the trigger is pressed.
+In this example, the aimer is centered over the signature capture area and the button is pushed.
 A single beep is emitted, indicating that the scanner has read a Code 128 barcode and the data has been transferred to the host.
 An IMGBOX command may now be sent from the host to specify the coordinates of the signature capture area below that code, and indicating that only that area containing the signature should be transferred as an image to the host.

-To see this example, align the aimer with the signature area (not with the barcode), then press the trigger.
+To see this example, align the aimer with the signature area (not with the barcode), then push the button.